buyallmemes/blog-api/posts/20240422-testing-guideline.md

 There are no logical reasons to have bugs there.

 There might be some discrepancies due to product misunderstanding and such.
-But everything else signals a high level of unprofessionalism form the engineers who build it.
+But everything else signals a high level of unprofessionalism from the engineers who build it.

 ### References